Find out which factors affect the timing of your adoption.

 The first time we adopted, I remember one of my initial questions I asked the adoption agency was, “How long does it take to adopt a child?”
 I was concerned about the timing, and I didn’t want to wait an unreasonable amount of time, which is how every adoptive family feels when they begin.

-I quickly learned that the answer depends on many factors, some of which are not in my control nor in the adoption agency’s control.
+I quickly learned that the answer depends on many factors, some of which are not in my control nor the adoption agency’s control.
 If you are eager to find out how long it will take to adopt your child, here are some of the variables that will affect the timing of your adoption.

 Your Adoption Plan